 - High-Res Snap Shot Saves a high resolution screen shot as fgfs-screen-XXX.ppm under the directory you started the program from. - Snap Shot Saves a normal resolution screen shot as fgfs-screen-XXX.ppm under the directory you started the program from. - Print Screen Prints screen shot (Linux only). - Sound Configuration Allows you to mute sound, set the volume and enable/disable ATC Chatter.
 ATC Chatter plays a number of real-life ATC communications to add realism. - Browse Internal Properties Displays a tree view of all the properties within the system.
 You can navigate through the tree like a graphical directory listing and set properties by clicking on them - Logging Allows you to log various pieces of flight information to a file.
 You can set the file to log to, the properties to be logged and the interval between logs. - Quit Exits the program. - View - Toggle 2D Panel Switches between a 2D panel and a 3D cockpit (if available). - Toggle Dynamic Cockpit View Toggle between a fixed view-point (controlled by the mouse) and one that simulates the movement of your head as you fly the aircraft. - Rendering Options Displays a dialog allowing you to toggle various advanced graphical options.
 This allows you to trade eye-candy such as shadows, 3D clouds and specular reflections for frame-rate.
 To help you achieve a good balance, enable the "Show Frame Rate" option.
 This displays the current frame-rate in frames-per-second in the bottom right of the screen.
 Most people find a frame-rate of around 20fps adequate for flying.
-The frame-rate is affected by the graphical options you have enabled, the current visibility (set by Z/z), the number of objects in view and their level of detail (LOD). - Adjust View Distance Displays a dialog showing the current view offset.
+The frame-rate is affected by the graphical options you have enabled, the current visibility (set by Z/z), the number of objects in view and their level of detail (LOD). - G-force Options Displays a dialog allowing you to configure how your bodies reaction to G-forces is simulated.
+This includes black-out due to high G, and redout due to negative G. - Adjust View Distance Displays a dialog showing the current view offset.
 You can adjust this by dragging the dials.
-Alternatively you can make small adjustments to your view-point using the mouse (see below). - Adjust HUD Properties Displays a dialog allowing you to set the HUD settings, such as transparency and whether anti-aliasing is used to display it.
+Alternatively you can make small adjustments to your view-point using the mouse (see below).

-- Instant Replay Displays a dialog to control the instant replay feature.
+- Adjust HUD Properties Displays a dialog allowing you to set the HUD settings, such as transparency and whether anti-aliasing is used to display it. - Instant Replay Displays a dialog to control the instant replay feature.
 A good tool for checking your landings!
 Press "p" to end the replay and pause the flight. - Adjust LOD Ranges Displays a dialog allowing you to set the range at which different levels of detail are displayed.
 This affects the textures and objects displayed in the simulator. - Chat Displays a dialog allowing you chat with other aircraft in the multi-player environment. - Chat Menu Displays a menu of chat messages which you can transmit to other aircraft in the multi-player environment.
 Some menus contain sub-menus of options.